 Facts Surrounding Domestic Violence Cases

-When you consult with an attorney, the success of your defense depends upon your straightforwardness and honesty about what happened.
-While you may be embarrassed, or even angry about being arrested when you feel it wasn’t your fault, attorney Jeff Weeden, will always treat you with non-judgmental respect.
-With substantial experience successfully representing clients charged with various types of assault, attorney Weeden understands that between intimate partners and family members, tempers can control the emotions of a person who is otherwise calm and reasonable.
+When you consult with a Colorado criminal attorney, the success of your defense depends upon your straightforwardness and honesty about what happened.
+While you may be embarrassed or even angry about being arrested when you feel it wasn’t your fault, attorney Jeff Weeden will always treat you with non-judgmental respect.
+With substantial experience successfully representing clients charged with various types of assault, Attorney Weeden understands that between intimate partners and family members, tempers can control the emotions of a person who is otherwise calm and reasonable.

-Act Now—Call Attorney Jeff Weeden To Build A Solid Defense Strategy Against These Serious Charges
+Act Now—Call Attorney Jeff Weeden To Build Solid Defense Strategies Against These Serious Charges

 For a free initial consultation, call 720.307.4330.
 Phone answers 24/7 and collect calls from inmates are accepted.